piash34/ciphlex/doc/cla/corporate/therp.md

     2020-10-08
     2021-03-02

-Therp BV agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Therp BV agrees to the terms of the Ciphlex Corporate Contributor License Agreement v1.0.

 We declare that we are authorized and able to make this agreement and sign